• Menu

 Q. Are my items safe in my room?

-A. Yes, each of the rooms will have a lock on it and the lodge itself will be locked when we leave.
+A. Yes, the only people who have access to the lodge are those in our group and the lodge itself will be locked when we leave.
 If you have any valuables that you are concerned about, we recommend bringing a luggage lock to secure your luggage zippers together with valuables inside.

-No one will be in the lodge other than our group, the chef and the chef’s helpers.
+No one will be in the lodge other than our group, our guides and, possibly a chef and sous chef.

 5. PACKING INFORMATION

-Q. Is it OK to have more than just a carry-on for the tour (in other words, checked bags)?
+Q. Is it OK to have more than just a carry-on for the tour?

 A. Given that you’ll be required to have extreme cold weather gear, you will likely need to check a bag.